I’m all about alternative app stores, and there’s arguably none that’s more well known than the Amazon App Store.

 Installing the Amazon App Store on Android TV

-In this example, I’m going to use X-plore to actually install the Amazon App Store APK file.
+In this example, I will use X-plore to install the Amazon App Store APK file.
 X-Plore is my favorite Android TV file manager.

-It makes it really easy to install APK’s and then delete them after.
+It makes it really easy to install APKs and then deletes them after.

 Once you get to the folder, highlight the Amazon_app.apk file and click on it to start the installation process.

-On the next screen, you see a message telling you that this app doesn’t require any special permissions.
+On the next screen, you see a message telling you this app doesn’t require special permissions.
 Click Install to continue.

 That’s it.